CarpeCryptum/SUSHI-xSUSHI-Ratio/README.md

-# SUSHI-xSUSHI-Ratio
+# xSUSHI-SUSHI-Ratio
-Basic script to get the SUSHI:xSUSHI ratio based on weekly intervals
+Basic script to get the increase of xSUSHI:SUSHI ratio based on weekly intervals